barchart/barchart-feed-ddf/barchart-feed-ddf-bundle/readme.md

 -->
 ## info

-barchart data feed projects -- ddf
+barchart data feed api bundle; includes all ddf libraries in a single package

 ### repo